csabaxy/CodeReviewTutorial/README.md

 # CodeReviewExample

 ## Prerequisite for this tutorial
-- Some basic knowledge about Git
+- Some basic knowledge about Git from Csaba
 - A Github user

 # What's in it for me?